Koenkk/zigbee2mqtt.io/getting_started/pairing_devices.md

 Push the reset button of the device with a paperclip for 5 seconds.
 While pairing the LED is flashing/dimming slowly.
 Once the pairing is finished, the LED stays on.

 ### IKEA TRADFRI remote control (E1524)
 Pair the remote to Zigbee2mqtt by holding it close to the coordinator and pressing the button next to the battery 4 times.
 The red light on the remote will now flash a few times.
-Now follow [Coordinator group](../information/coordinator_group.md)

 ## Philips Hue
 Factory reset the light bulb see [HOWTO: Factory reset a Hue bulb](https://www.youtube.com/watch?v=qvlEAELiJKs).
 After resetting the bulb will automatically connect.